-Here’s another one of our bench swings.
+Here is another one of our bench swing.
 You’ll need a full-sized pallet (not a Euro pallet or “EPAL”) for this version.

-This is not QUITE a One Pallet Bench Swing, but it was too beautiful to leave out!
+This is not QUITE a pallet swing, but it was too beautiful to leave out!
 This one was made from about two pallets.
 First, break down the pallets.
 Next, build a seat frame using the stringers, and cover with deck boards.
 Make a seat back frame, leaving the left and right stringers longer to mount to the seat.
 Add diagonal cross-bracing from the outer corner of the seat to the seat back.
 Secure with rope or chain through the stringer boards.

 How about a single-pallet swinging bed for stargazing?
 Yup, you can do that too!
-Add some romance with our DIY One Pallet Bench Swings!
+Add some romance to your pallet swing!

 This little swing only needs a part of a pallet.
 Great for the grandkids when they come over to visit or even a pet’s lounge spot!

 If you’ve got two pallets, you can create a bigger bench like this!
-Springtime fun with our DIY One Pallet Bench Swings!
+Springtime fun with this pallet swing!

 Or this version of our Two-Pallet Swings: